 Loan amount provided to the customers are provided at a certain interest rate.
 Repayment of a home loan is done through equated monthly instalments (EMIs).
 EMI repayments, customers would need to have to pay a specific amount every month for a tenure period until the complete loan amount has been repaid.
 There are two types of home loan interest rates, they are listed below:

 A floating interest rate may go up or down as the interest rates in the market generally fluctuate.
 When a customer will opt for a floating interest rate, they will need to pay with the interest rate that is applicable in the market at that time.
 If the interest rate goes down, customers can potentially pay off their loan faster by keeping their repayments at the same level.

 - Fixed interest rate:

-A fixed interest rate does not change during the tenure of the fixed rate which a customer chooses.
+A fixed interest rate doe not change during the tenure of the fixed rate which a customer chooses.
 When a customer opts for a fixed interest rate, they will need to pay a fixed amount for the tenure period until the complete amount has been repaid.
 At the end of fixed interest rate term, a customer can opt for a new rate which will be available at the time or go for the floating interest rate.

 One of the most integral things with a home loan is the interest rate offered on the loan and there are some factors that affect the home loan interest rates and a customer should know about them before applying for a home loan.
 Knowing about these factors will be beneficial for the customer as way of getting good home loan interest rates.

-4 factors that affect home loan interest rates
+4 factors that affect home loan interest rates are: